Overview

 Mark Scheme

-- Many channel/carrier proteins for facilitated diffusion (1 mark)
+2. Many channel/carrier proteins allow glucose to enter the cell via facilitated diffusion down its concentration gradient (1 mark)

-- Many mitochondria produce ATP OR Many mitochondria for active transport (1 mark)
+5. Many mitochondria to produce ATP for the active transport of sodium ions (1 mark)

 Tips from examiner reports